pkunlp-icler/PCA-EVAL/README.md

 ## Release
 - [2024.02.15] PCA-Bench-V1 is released.
+We release the open and closed track data in [huggingface](https://huggingface.co/datasets/PCA-Bench/PCA-Bench-V1).
+We also set an online leaderboard accepting users' submission.
-- [2023.12.15] PCA-EVAL is accepted to Foundation Model for Decision Making Workshop @NeurIPS 2023
+- [2023.12.15] [PCA-EVAL](https://arxiv.org/abs/2310.02071) is accepted to Foundation Model for Decision Making Workshop @NeurIPS 2023.
+PCA-Evaluation tool is released in github.

 ## Leaderboard(Keep Updating)
 [Leaderboard with Full Metrics](https://docs.qq.com/sheet/DVUd4WUpGRHRqUnNV?tab=mqeh4c)